aneilbaboo/deepdialog-node-client/docs/flowlanguage.md

 ### Abbreviation

 To improve readability, the developer can write abbreviated forms of some commands.
-During compilation, the type of an abbreviation is inferred and it's substituted with a normalized form.
+During compilation, the type of an abbreviation is inferred and the command is normalized to a standard form, a JS Object which always contains a `type` key.

 For example, strings are interpreted as simple text message commands.
 The following are all equivalent.
 The last being the normal form: